 The key take away?
 Keep your eye on the ball when it comes to your competitors and try to jump in whenever you can.
-Monitoring hashtags across multiple social media channels will definitely help you with that.
+Monitoring relevant hashtags across multiple social channels will definitely help you with that.

 4. Provide high – quality content

-High-quality content is not only about the visuals, although they are important.
+High-quality does not immediately equal visual content, although it does perform well.
 It’s about showing a practical application of your product.

 A great example of high-quality, user-generated content is Apple’s Instagram account.
 I’m not really interested in the developments in the newest model of iPhone, but when I see photos like this one it might prompt me to buy this model of smartphone.

-Moreover, Apple is exploring the social side of Instagram reposting content from other social media users.
+Moreover, Apple is exploring the social side of Instagram reposting content ideas from other social media users.
 It has many positive effects, including:

 - popularising your branded hashtag and therefore boosting your social media presence;

-- showing your followers you care about them;
+- showing your old and new followers you care about them;

-- not having to produce a massive amount of content by yourself.
+- not having to produce a massive amount of creative content by yourself.

 Without a doubt, you can benefit immensely from a strong social media presence, that’s why growing your social media accounts is so important.
 Growth, both in terms of followers numbers and social media engagement, will help you promote your brand.

 Many things are going to change in the next year but not the importance of social media for almost all businesses.
 Of course, they will be some alternations and social media will develop in many different directions.

 But there are aspects of growth that will remain constant.
 It will be one of the most important sources of followers.
 And engaged followers will, sooner or later, transform into loyal customers and brand ambassadors.